EndPointCorp/end-point-blog/2018/09/12/postgis-raster-generation.html.md

 To calculate a raster, I need to find a value for each of its pixels, or to confirm that the pixel should have no value, and for that I wanted another table.
-This table contains both geographic and Euclidean coordinates for each pixel in each raster, the `id` of the assocated entry in the `rasters` table, a field for the number of schools I've counted in this square, fields for the RGB color assigned to the pixel, and a boolean flag telling me whether or not I've finished calculating everything for this pixel or not.
+This table contains both geographic and Euclidean coordinates for each pixel in each raster, the `id` of the associated entry in the `rasters` table, a field for the number of schools I've counted in this square, fields for the RGB color assigned to the pixel, and a boolean flag telling me whether or not I've finished calculating everything for this pixel or not.